tanayyyyy7/cleat-central/README.md

    This will generate a production-ready build in the `frontend/dist` directory.

-2. **Move the Build to the Backend**:
+3. **Serving the Frontend**:
    After building the frontend, the `dist` directory will be deployed alongside the backend as static assets.

-3. **Deploy the Backend**:
-   Ensure the `backend` is set up to serve static files from the `frontend/dist` folder:
+   The `backend` is set up to serve static files from the `frontend/dist` folder:
    ```javascript
    app.use(express.static(path.join(__dirname, 'frontend', 'dist')));
    app.get('*', (req, res) => {